polymegos/deTube_channel_blocker/README.md

 3. Add the pattern
 4. Any video with a title or channel name matching that pattern will be hidden

+## Contributing

+Contributions are welcome!<br>Bug reports, feature ideas, code improvements, or documentation tweaks help make this project better.

+If you'd like to get involved:

+- **Found a bug?** Please open an issue using the [issue template](.github/ISSUE_TEMPLATE.md).
+- **Have an idea?** Share a feature request.
+Even small improvements can make a difference.
+- **Want to code?** Fork the repo, make your changes, open a pull request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) and the [pull request template](.github/PULL_REQUEST_TEMPLATE.md) for details.

+We ask all contributors to follow our [Code of Conduct](CODE_OF_CONDUCT.md) to keep this project respectful and inclusive.

 ## Understanding Regex Patterns

 The deTube Channel Blocker uses JavaScript's standard `RegExp` object for pattern matching.<br>